andreasblendorio/user_api/README.md

 ## Contributing

-Contributions are welcome!
+Contributions & advices are welcome!\
 Feel free to submit issues or pull requests for any improvements or bug fixes.

 ## License